-Add Extra Virgin Olive Oil to Reduce After-Meal Blood Sugar Levels
+How Olive Oil Can Reduce Blood Sugar Levels

-When it comes to controlling blood sugars, individuals generally turn to carbohydrate intake for fluctuating levels.
+When it comes to controlling blood sugars, people turn to carbohydrate intake for fluctuating levels.
 So how may extra virgin olive oil, a fat source, reduce after-meal blood sugars?

 Diabetes is a chronic disease that affects nearly 10 percent of Americans, with that number expected to grow in the future.
 The condition cannot only be costly to the wallet, but taxing on health and should not be taken lightly.